thomblweed/thom-aws-auth/README.md

 ### Run with Docker

 I'm using https://localstack.cloud/ for running my lambdas locally and for testing.
 However, I do not have the pro license required to locally run the AWS services Cognito, Lambda Layers and Gateway V2.
+I currently have a separate terraform setup for localstack from the aws setup.
+This is not ideal and so will find a way to change this later.

-I have come up with a bit of a hack to merge the Layers and Lambas in a single package to deploy to the localstack container.
+With the lambda layers needing the pro localstack license, I have come up with a bit of a hack to merge the Layers and Lambas in a single package to deploy to the localstack container.
 It's not a nice approach but it works for now.
-The other tade off, of course, is I don't get to run integration tests with the Gateway service.
+A trade off, of course, is I don't get to run integration tests with the Gateway service.

 To run with docker, I am using Terraform for spinning up the docker container as well as the localstack setup for the AWS services.

-- `npm run up` - spins up the localstack container with the service for S3 and Lambda
+- `npm run up` - spins up the localstack container with the services for S3 and Lambda
-- `npm run create:local-lambdas` - this is the hack to merge the layers and lambdas into one package
+- `npm run create:local-lambdas` - this is the hack to merge the layers and lambdas into one package (sick face)
 - `npm run apply:local` - apply/deploy S3 and Lambas to the localstack container

 ### Tear down